0xhtw/0xhtw.github.io/writeups/revil.md

 Both return values get masked to 16 bits (```& 0xffff```) and compared against every entry.
 If either matches, whitelisted, malware exits.
 Exhaust all 18 without a match, execution continues and your files are getting encrypted.

-A couple of things worth noting oon this specific sample.
+A couple of things worth noting on this specific sample.
 Ukrainian (```0x422```) is in the list.
 This is a pre-2022 build.
-After the invasion, REvil builds quitely dropped Ukraine from the whitelist.
+After the invasion, REvil builds quietly dropped Ukraine from the whitelist.
 Geopolitics written directly into the binary, brilliant.
 Also notice Arabic (Syria) at ```0x2801```.
 The only non-post-Soviet entry, almost certainly added at the request of a specific affiliate operating out of Syria.